light bulb

 4. Account for Any Secondary Service Connections

 If you’re focused on your primary disabling condition, you’re probably not giving much thought to any secondary service connections.
 Or, you may not even be aware that a disability qualifies as a secondary condition.
-Mental and physical disabilities are often medically linked.
+Mental and physical disabilities often have a medical link.
 Your disability rating may increase if all of your service-connected conditions are taken into account.

 5. Establish a Strong Service Connection